Comic jokes about female comic for being fat and having only one arm

 Source: John Boone/Youtube

-One of the commandments in my book, “The Comedy Bible(link is external)” is to joke fairly and never use comedy to further oppress someone who is already oppressed.
+One of the commandments in my book, “The Comedy Bible” is to joke fairly and never use comedy to further oppress someone who is already oppressed.
 Hate crime laws were passed for good reason.
 They make it illegal to harm someone because of their “immutable characteristics.”
-That’s legalese for racegender, creed, religion, and disability (and sexual orientation will soon be added).
+That’s legalese for race, gender, creed, religion, and disability (and sexual orientation will soon be added).
 Bottom line – it’s not fair to pick on someone about something they cannot change.

 Comedy is meant to entertain.
 One factor motivating me to become a comic was I wanted to make my older sister, Marsha, laugh.
 Severe cerebral palsy made it impossible for her to walk, talk, or use her hands.
 She drooled and couldn’t control it.
 Sitting in a restaurant with her when we were young, I heard others laugh at her.
 “What if you’d been born this way?”
 I wanted to ask them.